Changelog overview

 Changelog is a useful tool that lets you publish product updates for your users to see in one place.
 This keeps everyone updated and shows that you are continuously improving and listening.

-You can subscribe users to the changelog to send them email notifications about the latest releases.
+All end-users whose email addresses you have in Featurebase are automatically subscribed to the changelog to receive email notifications about the latest releases.
 You can also embed the changelog into your app or website using different available methods.

 Posts